octopus-db/documentation/docs/source/data_tables.rst

 ABSTRACT  text
 ========= ========= ==== ==== ======== ======

-* REFDBID -- Unique identifier (auto-incrementing serial integer)
+* REFDBID -- Uses same "REFDBID" as :ref:`global_RefCore` tables does (because is one-to-one relationship)

 * ABSTRACT -- Is publication abstract, if available.
 Note - Very extensive abstracts have been truncated and marked as *... [_truncated_]* at their end.